Guadeloupe to Antigua Race

 Every year Antigua Sailing Week features a Guadeloupe to Antigua Race on the Friday before the week’s racing begins.
 The event is organised in conjunction with Antigua Yacht Club and serves as a feeder race for boats coming from the islands to the south of Antigua.
 However, many boats already in Antigua preparing for the week-long regatta often take this opportunity to head south to Guadeloupe specifically to participate in this annual race.

-In Guadeloupe clearance can be done at The Pelican cyber café on the main road in the village of Deshaies, open from 8:30 am to 12:30 pm and 4 pm to 7 pm on Thursday, April 24, 2014.
-For clearance into and out of Antigua, we recommend use of the eSeaClear online advance clearance system which can be accessed here: https://www.eseaclear.com/home/index.cfm.
+In Guadeloupe clearance can be done at The Pelican cyber café on the main road in the Village of Deshaies, open from 8:30 am to 12:30 pm and 4 pm to 7 pm on Thursday, April 23, 2015.
+For clearance into and out of Antigua, use of the eSeaClear online advance clearance system is mandatory and can be accessed here: https://www.eseaclear.com/home/index.cfm.

 The race boasts an elapsed time record that has stood for several years now.
 In 2004, Bob Miller’s 140-foot Briand schooner, Mari-Cha IV, set an amazing record of 2 hours, 18 minutes and 42 seconds!
 After standing for 10 years, it’s time that record was broken and we invite you to take on the challenge!

-For more information contact the Regatta Organising Committee at firstname.lastname@example.org.
+For more information about the Guadeloupe to Antigua Race contact the Regatta Organising Committee at firstname.lastname@example.org.